“There is no angry Stoic.”— Donald Robertson, author & philosopher

 It has often been useful for angry people to look in a mirror… its ugliness is so extreme, as it seeps through bones and flesh and so many things in its path; what would it look like if laid bare?

-When you are angry, contemplating your actions and their possible repercussions can reduce your anger.
 The simplest way to do it is to create a delay between an angry stimulus and your response to it.
-Then use that delay to ponder the situation.
+And use that delay to ponder the situation.

 In contemplating our anger, we take a step back and look objectively at the anger-provoking situation.
 It makes us realize that nothing external is good or bad, but it is our beliefs and judgments that make them such.